Brauer Museum of Art

 The Brauer Museum of Art is an art museum at Valparaiso University, a private university in Valparaiso, Indiana.
 It is home to a collection of 19th- and 20th-century American art, world religious art, and Midwestern regional art.
 It is located in the Valparaiso University Center for the Arts (VUCA).
 Prior to the museum's opening, the university's collection was housed and displayed within several buildings across campus.
 It was named the Brauer Museum of Art in 1996 to honor the collection's long-time director and curator, Richard H. W. Brauer.
-The university began exploring selling parts of its art collection in 2023, to significant controversy and adverse legal action, and closed the museum in the summer of 2024.
+The university began to explore selling parts of its art collection in 2023, to significant controversy and adverse legal action, and closed the museum in the summer of 2024.
 The museum reopened in November 2024.

 History

 In February 2023, The Brauer came under fire for plans to sell three major works from its collection—Mountain Landscape by Frederic Edwin Church, The Silver Veil and the Golden Gate by Childe Hassam, and Rust Red Hills by Georgia O'Keeffe—to fund improvements to a Valparaiso University dormitory.
 The university closed the museum entirely and fired its director in the summer of 2024.

 The museum reopened with increased security in November 2024.
 The former director was made the museum's curator.